bigrayhicks/trustar-splinter/README.md

     The model extracts the IOCs in `iocfile.txt` and uses them to make a prediction about which RAT the IOCs are connected to.

+## Configuring Splinter

+Inside of `src`, there is a `constants.py` file which controls some of the splinter output.

+    num_predictions

+  controls the number of predictions that will be output by the model.

+If you want to use a larger portion of barncat, you can modify

+    data_name

+To use that data, it must be contained in a csv and have the column labels

+    malware,indicator,type,label